porsche-design-system/porsche-design-system/packages/components/src/components/form/select-wrapper/select-wrapper.usage.md

 The label text (always in copytext) gives the user an information about the option that can be selected.
 Try to keep the label short and descriptive (one word or two).

 ### Width
 The Select have no specific width.
-Depending on the layout you can set the width either depending on the length of the text or by adjusting it to the grid.
 Please find more information in the [Form pattern guideline](#/patterns/forms).

 ### Knowledge
 Do the users know their input without having to look at a list of the different options?
 If the answer is 'no' it might be better to use a component showing the options directly (such as Radio Buttons).